Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-get-single.md

 This approach helps with debugging issues and provides clear feedback to clients when something goes wrong.

-## Implementing Related Endpoints

-To provide more ways to access product information, we'll implement a related endpoint:

-### Get Products By Style

-This endpoint will retrieve all products with a specific style:
-1. Define a route handler for GET /styles/{id}/products
-2. Use a SQL query with JOINs to retrieve products with the specified style
-3. Include related metal and gemstone information
-4. Format the response to include all product details

-Each of these endpoints provides focused information about a specific aspect of a product, making it easier for clients to get exactly what they need.

 ## Conclusion

 In this chapter, you've learned how to implement and enhance the endpoint for retrieving a single product by ID in the Jewelry Junction API.
 You've included related data in the response, handled cases where the product doesn't exist, formatted the response data, and implemented error handling.
-You've also implemented related endpoints to provide more ways to access product information.

 In the next chapter, we'll implement the endpoint for creating a new order, which will involve more complex operations like transactions and validation.

-## Practice Exercise
+## Optional Practice Exercises

 Enhance your Get Single Product endpoint by:

 1. Adding a parameter to control the inclusion of related data (e.g., `?includeMetal=true&includeGemstone=true&includeStyle=true`)
 2. Adding a calculated field for the total value of the product (base price + metal value + gemstone value)
 3. Creating a new endpoint that returns similar products (products with the same style or with the same metal)